Sleep Disorders

 - Sleep apnea: a condition in which a person’s breathing is repeatedly interrupted during sleep

-- Restless leg syndrome: an irresistible urge to move the legs, often accompanied by uncomfortable sensations, that occurs during periods of inactivity or when trying to sleep
+- Restless leg syndrome: an irresistible urge to move the legs, often accompanied by uncomfortable sensations, which occurs during periods of inactivity or when trying to sleep

 - Narcolepsy: a disorder characterized by excessive daytime sleepiness and the sudden onset of sleep during normal waking hours